 - Official(s): An administrator of the Scripps National Spelling Bee National Competition, including the executive director, competition directors, record keepers, judges, pronouncers and word panelists. - Root: The simple element inferred as the basis from which a word is derived by phonetic change or by extension (as composition and addition of a prefix, suffix, inflectional ending, or replacive).
-As used in these rules, Root has the meaning provided by Merriam-Webster's Unabridged Dictionary, noun sense 6. - Round(s): A portion of the competition in which all spellers who have not been eliminated from the competition are given one word to spell or one word meaning question to answer, beginning with the lowest numbered speller and ending with the highest numbered speller. - Word list: The set of words, word information, and word meaning questions and answers prepared in advance of the competition for use in the competition. - Championship Word List: The set of words and word information prepared in advance of the competition for use in an anticipated winning round, a round in which only one speller is competing (the only speller who has not been eliminated from the competition). - Spell-off: a special round of the competition used to determine a champion or co-champions in the case where the competition exceeds or may exceed a certain time.
-The details of the Spell-off and the circumstances under which a Spell-off is activated are explained in Rule 3. - Spell-off word list: The set of words and word information prepared in advance of the competition for use in the event a Spell-off is activated, which is always delivered to each individual competitor in the same order. - Speller(s): A student who has qualified to participate in the SNSB National Competition who has met and continues to meet all eligibility requirements defined below.
+As used in these rules, Root has the meaning provided by Merriam-Webster's Unabridged Dictionary, noun sense 6. - Round(s): A portion of the competition in which all spellers who have not been eliminated from the competition are given one word to spell or one vocabulary question to answer, beginning with the lowest numbered speller and ending with the highest numbered speller. - Word list: The set of words, word information, and vocabulary questions and answers prepared in advance of the competition for use in the competition. - Championship Word List: The set of words and word information prepared in advance of the competition for use in an anticipated winning round, a round in which only one speller is competing (the only speller who has not been eliminated from the competition). - Spell-off: a special round of the competition used to determine a champion or co-champions in the case where the competition exceeds or may exceed a certain time.
+The details of the Spell-off and the circumstances under which a Spell-off is activated are explained in Rule 3. - Spell-off word list: The set of words and word information prepared in advance of the competition for use in the event a Spell-off is activated, which is always delivered to each individual competitor in the same order. - Speller(s): A student who has qualified to participate in the SNSB National Competition who has met and continues to meet all eligibility requirements defined below. - Regional Partner: An organization that holds an agreement with the SNSB to run an SNSB-sanctioned program, organize and host a regional competition, and advance a speller, or spellers, to the national competition.